plone/training/views_3.rst

 Exercise
 ********

-Modify the view to only python expressions.
+Modify the view to only use python expressions.

 ..  admonition:: Solution
     :class: toggle